b0mi3xwx/b0mi3xwx/README.md

 >
  **IF YOU HAVE DABI?
 IM GONNA KISS YOU OMGG!!**
 >
-(if you dont mind that, ofc!! or Im not too shy to talk with ya :'3)
+(if you dont mind that, ofc!! or Im not too shy to talk to ya :'3)
 >
 >>> DNI  ૮₍ ˃̵͈᷄ . ˂̵͈᷅ ₎ა
 >